Our history

 Defending civic space

-In 2017 the Trust creates a new programme for defending civic space, concerned that a number of governments were enacting laws and other measures to curtail the activities and funding of civil society organisations.
+In 2017 the Trust built up a focus on grantees working to defend civic space, concerned that a number of governments were enacting laws and other measures to curtail the activities and funding of civil society organisations.
 This focus builds on the legacy of Trust support for groups that promote freedom of expression, such as Article 19, Reporters Without Borders, the Institute for War and Peace Reporting, as well as groups that protect human rights defenders at risk, such as Front Line Defenders.
 Since its launch, the programme has supported a range of organisations in countries where civic space is in flux.

 2018